-Rugs positioned on floors around the house can pose a trip hazard, particularly for older people who have poor eyesight or issues with their balance or mobility.
-Rugs should be removed where possible, or where they are needed; they should be secured in position using tape or non-slip backing.
+Rugs positioned on floors around the house can pose a trip hazard, particularly for older people with poor eyesight or balance or mobility issues.
+Rugs should be removed where possible, or where they are needed; they should be secured in position using tape or nonslip backing.

-Inadequate lighting often causes accidents, so ensure that halls and other frequently used areas have bright and easily accessible lighting.
-An automated system can be installed so that your loved one can easily turn the light on without having to search for the switch.
+Inadequate lighting often causes accidents especially for people with poor vision, so ensure that halls and other frequently used areas have bright and easily accessible lighting.
+An automated system can be installed so that your loved one can quickly turn the light on without having to search for the switch.

-Outside the house, motion-activated lights will discourage intruders, as well as increasing visibility for your relative if they need to go outside in the evening.
+Outside the house, motion-activated night lights will discourage intruders and increase visibility for your relative if they need to go outside in the evening.